-Rana Tharu Community Homestay is found in a village outside of Bhimdatta (formerly known as Mahendranagar), the ninth biggest city in Nepal.
+Rana Tharu Community Homestay is a colorful place to stay with its bright flowers and lovely dressed people.
+The village is just outside of Bhimdatta (formerly known as Mahendranagar), the ninth biggest city in Nepal.
 It is just 5 kilometers east of the Indian border but around 700 kilometers west of Kathmandu.
-The village is found tucked beside Suklaphanta National Park that has been recently redesignated as a national park....
+The village is found tucked beside Suklaphanta...

 + Read More